 Across-the-board Increase: A wage or salary raise where either a flat rate or a common percentage of salary is used.
-Also called a General Increase.
+Also called a Mass Salary Update or Mass Salary Increase.

 Base salary: A fixed rate paid by the hour, week, month, or year to an individual by an employer for the job performed.
 This does not include shift differentials, overtime, incentives, benefits, or any other pay element.

-Classification Description: A written and previously approved document that includes information regarding the general nature of the work to be performed, including specific duties and responsibilities, qualifications, working conditions, physical requirements, and conditions of employment.
+Classification Description: A formal, written document managed by the Division of HR that includes information regarding the general nature of the work to be performed, including specific duties and responsibilities, qualifications, working conditions, physical requirements, and conditions of employment.

-Classification Structure: A systematic method of categorizing positions into occupational families, providing a framework for the assignment of job codes, job titles, FLSA, EEO codes, and salary grades.
+Classification Structure: A systematic method of categorizing positions into occupational families, providing a framework for the assignment of job codes, job titles, Fair Labor Standards Act (FLSA) exemption status, Equal Employment Opportunity (EEO) codes, Standard Occupational Codes and salary grades.

 Classification: A group of positions sufficiently similar in duties and responsibilities that the same university title is used to designate them.

 Classification Study: A large-scale evaluation conducted by HR Compensation of like-jobs and/or job series to determine appropriate leveling in relation to other roles within the University and in alignment with typical market-based structures and pay.